CodingZeal/nextjs-server-action-validation/post.md

 Zod allows us to define a validation schema for our form data.
 This schema is a declarative way of specifying the validation rules for each field.
 For example, to mark a field as required, we can use the `min(1)` method, which specifies that the field must have a minimum length of 1.
 The 2nd argument is optional and can be used to override the default error message.

-Zod has many validation methods for different data types and scenarios, for strings you can use the `email()` method to validate an email address or `url()` to validate a URL, if you have custom needs you can always use `regex()` to validate against a regular expression.
+Zod has many validation methods for different data types and scenarios.
+You can use the `email()` method to validate an email address, or `url()` to validate a URL.
+Also, if you have custom needs, you can always use `regex()` to validate against a regular expression.

 Here's an example of a Zod schema definition: